-The Respiratory Syncytial Virus (RSV) Hospitalization Surveillance Network (RSV-NET) hospitalization data are preliminary and subject to change as more data become available.
+- The Respiratory Syncytial Virus (RSV) Hospitalization Surveillance Network (RSV NET) hospitalization data are preliminary and subject to change as more data become available.
 In particular, case counts and rates for recent hospitalizations are subject to lag.
-Lag for RSV-NET case identification and reporting might increase around holidays or during periods of increased hospital utilization.
+Lag for RSV.
+NET case identification and reporting might increase around holidays or during periods of increased hospital utilization.
 As data are received each week, prior case counts and rates are updated accordingly.
+Data is incomplete for May and June 2022.
+Data is incomplete for May and June 2022.
+Data presented in the RSV interactive Dashboard might differ from RSV NET publications since different datasets or methods might have been used.
+Small numbers for some topics or filters might make year to year changes

-- Data is incomplete for May and June 2022. - Data presented in the RSV Interactive Dashboard might differ from RSV-NET publications since different datasets or methods might have been used.
-Small numbers for some topics or filters might make - year-to-year changes difficult to interpret.
+- difficult to interpret.

-Surveillance for the 2022-2023 season began October 2nd and additional data points will be added as data are available
+Surveillance for the 2022-2023 season began October 2nd and additional data points will be added as data are available.